AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 Goals for tipping bucket trial:
 1. Figure out pivot points for the 1 gallon bucket to pour when the water level within the bucket reaches 2.5 L.
 2. Figure out pivot points for the 2 gallon bucket to pour when the water level within the bucket reaches 5 L.
-3. Adjust design and materials for additional support and stability and decrease the speed in which materials wear down.
+3. Adjust design and materials for additional support and stability to prevent materials from wearing down.